-The City's Citizen Participation Plan is designed to afford all citizens, including low and moderate income citizens, the opportunity to comment on Consolidated Plans and Action Plans, grant programs, and projects.
+The City's Citizen Participation Plan is designed to afford all citizens, including low- and moderate-income citizens, the opportunity to comment on Consolidated Plans and Action Plans, grant programs, and projects.
 Policies addressed in the plan include: encouraging participation, minimum requirements, amendments, performance reports, public hearings, meetings, availability to the public, access to records, technical assistance, use of plan, jurisdiction response, and definition of substantial change.
-Multiple opportunities allowed input regarding the Citizens Participation Plan, and other related policies and procedures, during development of the city's 2015-19 Consolidated Plan (CP) which is the guiding document for the 2017 Annual Action Plan (AAP).
+Multiple opportunities allowed input regarding the Citizens Participation Plan, and other related policies and procedures, during development of the city's 2015-19 Consolidated Plan (CP) which is the guiding document for the 2018 Annual Action Plan (AAP).

-As a public forum for the city's programs and to gain input on local needs and priorities important to development of the city's 2017 AAP, the City's Community Development Advisory Committee (CDAC) held public meetings at 6:00 PM on: October 13, 2016, November 10, 2016, January 25, 2017, February 9, 2017, March 9, 2017, April 13, 2017, May 18, 2017, and June 29, 2017.
+As a public forum for the city's programs, and to gain input on local needs and priorities important to development of the city's 2018 AAP, the City's Community Development Advisory Committee (CDAC) held public meetings at 6:00 PM on: October 12, 2017, November 9, 2017, February

+8, 2018, March 8, 2018, April 12, 2018, May 10, 2018 and June 28, 2018.
 The earlier development of the controlling 2015-19 CP involved several means of citizen participation, including: 3 different surveys (online, mailed and at workshops); multiple public meetings and hearings; mailings to neighborhood associations and churches; newspaper notices; television and radio public service announcements; and website and YouTube informational postings.
-Likewise, development of the 2017 AAP involved an online survey opportunity, multiple public meetings and hearings, newspaper notices, television and radio public service announcements; and youTube informational postings.
+Likewise, development of the 2018 AAP involved an online survey opportunity, multiple public meetings and hearings, newspaper notices, television and radio public service announcements; and, website and YouTube informational postings.

-The March 9th and June 29th, 2017 meetings, both held at 6:00 PM at the Bryan Municipal Building, 300 S. Texas Ave., Bryan Texas, included public hearings on the local needs and draft 2017 AAP Plan summaries, respectively, as well as on Fair Housing and Affirmative Marketing requirements.
+The March 8th and June 28th, 2018 meetings, both held at 6:00 PM at the Bryan Municipal Building, 300 S. Texas Ave., Bryan Texas, included public hearings on the local needs and draft 2018 AAP Plan summaries, respectively, as well as on Fair Housing and Affirmative Marketing requirements.
 Both public meetings were announced by notices in the local newspaper, radio, television, public service announcements to agencies, social media, and on the city's website.
-Public meetings agendas are also posted at City Hall on the official legal notice publication board.
+Public meetings agendas were also posted at City Hall on the official legal notice publication board.

 The variety of outreach methods resulted in a broad range of input from citizens.
-CDAC reviewed and sorted the input during its development of the 2017 AAP.
-The resulting plan containing recommendations regarding needs, priorities, and funding allocations were then forwarded to the

-Bryan City Council for approval.
-A 30-day public comment period ran from June 29th to July 28th, 2017.
-On July 11, 2017 the Bryan City Council held a public council meeting during which the 2017 AAP was approved and adopted.
+CDAC reviewed and sorted the input during its development of the 2018 AAP.
+The resulting plan containing recommendations regarding needs, priorities, and funding allocations were then forwarded to the Bryan City Council for approval.
+A 30-day public comment period ran from June 28th to July 27th, 2018.
+On July 10, 2018 the Bryan City Council held a public council meeting during which the 2018 AAP was approved and adopted.

 Assistance was provided to agencies, developers and other inter-departmental offices wishing to apply for CDBG and/or HOME funds.
-A Joint Relief Funding Review Committee is established with Bryanâ¿¿s sister city - the City of College Station â¿¿ so as to more effectively and efficiently provide training, application assistance, agency program review and funding for providers meeting local priority needs.
+A Joint Relief Funding Review Committee is established with Bryan's sister city - the City of College Station, so as to more effectively and efficiently provide training, application assistance, agency program review and funding for providers meeting local priority needs.
 Other inter-departmental offices or developers were provided technical assistance for project need and feasibility reviews as well as application assistance.

-Citizen Participation Outreach
+Citizen Participation Outreach Table follows: